MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/how-to-custom-speech-train-model.md

 - Set the required `dataset` parameter to the ID of a dataset that you want used for training.
 To specify multiple datasets, set the `datasets` (plural) parameter and separate the IDs with a semicolon.
 - Set the required `language` parameter.
 The dataset locale must match the locale of the project.
 The locale can't be changed later.
 The Speech CLI `language` parameter corresponds to the `locale` property in the JSON request and response.
 - Set the required `name` parameter.
 This is the name that will be displayed in the Speech Studio.
 The Speech CLI `name` parameter corresponds to the `displayName` property in the JSON request and response.
 - Optionally, you can set the `base` property.
 For example: `--base 1aae1070-7972-47e9-a977-87e3b05c457d`.
 If you don't specify the `base`, the default base model for the locale is used.
+The Speech CLI `base` parameter corresponds to the `baseModel` property in the JSON request and response.

 Here's an example Speech CLI command that creates a model with datasets for training: